 This OT book is called The Song of Songs, which (like the phrase “Holy of holies” or “King of kings”) signals its superlative (i.e., supreme) character: that is, the book’s title claims that its contents contain (to use contemporary adolescent vernacular) “the best song EVER.”
 This is quite a claim, given the presence of the 150 songs nearby in the Psalms!
 The verse cited above (8.6) is the voice of the beloved (the woman!) in which she uses the legal language of property (gasp!) to express her longing to have “exclusive rights” to her husband: in the ancient world, a seal publicly declared the sealer’s ownership and authority over its bearer, and so declared to all that the sealed is “off-limits” to any would-be interested parties.

-More generally, throughout the Hebrew Bible a frequent term used for “husband” (בַּ֫עַל, ba’al) has the primary connotation of “owner” or “possessor” and is related in meaning to the term “lord” (אָדוֹן, ʾādôn).
+More generally (and probably decisive for the matter at hand), throughout the Hebrew Bible a frequent term used for “husband” (בַּ֫עַל, ba’al) has the primary connotation of “owner” or “possessor” and is related in meaning to the term “lord” (אָדוֹן, ʾādôn).

 (2) Ephesians 5